 - Defacements.
 This attack is the easiest to spot, as cybercriminals will replace a site’s content with their own name, logo, and/or ideological imagery.

 - Suspicious pop ups.
 Are you really the lucky one millionth visitor?
 Think before you click on pop ups ads that sound too good to be true.
-Clicking on them may rcause you to accidentally download malware to your computer.
+Clicking on them may cause you to accidentally download malware to your computer.

 - Malvertising.
 We recommend exercising caution when clicking on any ads, as legitimate ads can be infected with malware.
 However, some malicious ads are more obvious.
 They typically contain spelling/grammar errors or unprofessional graphic design, feature products that don’t match your browsing history, or promote “miracle” cures/celebrity scandals.